Hendrix-CS/csci150/homework/codingbat-conditional.md

 ## Specifications

-- To be considered **complete** you must finish at least 7 of the exercises.
+- To be considered **complete** you must finish at least 7 of the CodingBat exercises and all values in your tracing must match the correct final values.
-- To be considered **partial** you must finish at least 4 exercises, with an additional 3 attempted.
+- To be considered **partial** you must finish at least 4 exercises, with an additional 3 attempted and at least one tracing problem has all correct final values.